hashgraph/hedera-services/platform-sdk/docs/proposals/inlinePces/inlinePcesProposal.md

 written to disk.

 We propose to remove these extra complications (PCES Sequencer, `RoundDurabilityBuffer`, consensus control of flush, "keystone" events).
-Instead, let the PCES writer use a memory mapped file.
-It should be fast enough, and maintain all the persistence guarantees we require.
+Through experimentation, we have determined that the `FileChannel` API is fast enough to make the writing of each event a synchronous operation.
 This means we can send events directly from event intake into the PCES, and directly from PCES into consensus and, for self-events, into the gossip engine.

 This allows us to remove the flush call and the PCES Sequencer, while also closing the loophole causing branching.